 Agriculture has a ready market, and Tanzania’s climate is favorable.

-Agricultural sector is not only the driver of Tanzania’s economy but also the means of livelihood for the majority of Tanzanian people.
-The sector comprises of crop production (industrial & food crops), horticulture, livestock, fisheries and forestry.
+The agricultural sector is not only the driver of Tanzania’s economy but also the means of livelihood for the majority of Tanzanian people.
+The sector comprises crop production (industrial & food crops), horticulture, livestock, fisheries, and forestry.

 Production of crops and horticulture contributes 29% of Agriculture GDP.

-There are many finance institution including the ministry of finance in Tanzania who offer special financial assistance to Agriculture focused businesses through Tanzania Agricultural Development Bank.
-Agriculture is definitely one of the most important investment opportunities in Tanzania.
+There are many financial institutions including the ministry of finance in Tanzania offer special financial assistance to Agriculture focused businesses through the Tanzania Agricultural Development Bank.
+Agriculture is one of the most important investment opportunities in Tanzania.

 2. Real Estate

-Real Estate in one of the most profitable investment opportunities in Tanzania.
+Real Estate is one of the most profitable investment opportunities in Tanzania.
 This is because of the booming population.
-And large migration to major cities such as Dar es Salaam, Mwanza, Arusha , Zanzibar and the rest.
+And large migration to major cities such as Dar es Salaam, Mwanza, Arusha, Zanzibar, and the rest.

 Investment in real estate in major cities can be very lucrative for investors.

-The opportunities include low cost housing, supplies of building materials, hotels, shopping complex and so many more.
-There are many aspect you can invest in real estate and make profit.
+The opportunities include low-cost housing, supplies of building materials, hotels, shopping complexes and so many more.
+There are many aspects you can invest in real estate and make a profit.

-As the population continues to grow and the economic keeps growing, one of the biggest problem is housing.
+As the population continues to grow and the economy keeps growing, one of the biggest problems is housing.